facebook twitterflickrblogger

 4. unsold TV series pilots

-kendaFLICKERS: Rhode Island International Film Festival accepts work of any type (dramatic, documentary, experimental, animation), on any subject matter, and in any genre.
+kendaFlickers' Rhode Island International Film Festival accepts work of any type (dramatic, documentary, experimental, animation), on any subject matter, and in any genre.
 The Festival is accepting shorts as well as feature-lengthfilms and videos.
-Films and videos must have been produced after 2011.
+Films and videos must have been produced after January 2019.
 Filmmakers may enter their films either in competition or out of competition.
 Films in competition will be judged by a jury of distinguished industry professionals, peers and film fans.
 Whether in or out of competition, all films will be eligible for Audience Fest Favorites awards (The Viola M. Marshall Awards).

 The Festival offers an artistic exchange as well as opportunities for the global creative community that are not available in the established entertainment industry.
 It is designed to foster contact among film directors, producers, distributors, backers and audiences.The Festival's goal is to recognize achievement and innovation in a variety of filmmaking and storytelling disciplines while providing an opportunity to secure wider distribution.